Aheesh/care-pledge/EYChallenge.md

 ## Architecture

+### Bridge between Ethereum & Nightfall?
 LayerZero, specifically Polyhedra's zkLightClient technology is used to bridge between Ethereum and Nightfall 3.

 ![image](https://github.com/baileyspraggins/care-pledge/assets/93211672/848a00a9-f278-4a46-b520-99a0c50e23e7)

+### Data/Tokens transferred?
 There will only be transmission of messages (bytes) across different networks.
-No tokens will be transferred.
+ERC-20 tokens to be transferred across networks for fee payment.

+### Privacy driven workflow(s)?
+The workflow requiring privacy features will be the Deposit transaction.
+During the fund dispersion step to the Healthcare practitioner/institutions, they will need to upload the patient's report for verification.
+However, this information does not need to be known by the donor(s).
+In essence, this step obfuscates the patient information to ensure data protection, thereby aligning with regulatory standards.